XInTheDark/raycast-g4f/README.md

 # Raycast-G4F (GPT4Free)

-### Use the powerful GPT-4, Llama-3 and more AI models on Raycast, for FREE - no API Key required.</h3>
+**Use the powerful GPT-4, Llama-3 and more AI models on Raycast, for FREE - no API Key required.**

 Homepage · [Privacy Policy](Privacy.md)